113ll3/Ibmclouddocscli/reference/ibmcloud/extend_cli.md

 ## Installing a plug-in locally
 {: #install-plugin-locally}

-Use the `ibmcloud plugin install LOCAL_FILE_NAME` command to install a plug-in binary on your local machine.
+Use the `ibmcloud plugin install LOCAL_FILE_NAME` command to install a plug-in binary on your local computer.
 For example:
 ```bash
 ibmcloud plugin install ./code-engine-darwin-amd64-1.23.2
 ```